 Pandesal is a morning favorite, especially when freshly warm from the bakery.
 Its fluffy texture and subtle sweetness make it the perfect pairing to a cup of coffee or tsokolate, a rich and thick hot chocolate drink.

-Other party recipes you may like
+Other Filipino Cuisine 101 you may like

 Did you like this post?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this post are welcome, too!